 FUTURE COMPLICATION FROM TBI INCREASED DEMENTIA RISK – MN LAWYERS

-Our MN lawyers have represented many people with a traumatic brain injured (TBI) from an accident, including a car accident, slip and fall, and workers compensation accident.
+Our MN attorneys have represented many people with a traumatic brain injured (TBI) from being hit in the head in an accident, including a car accident, slip and fall, and workers compensation accident.
 One question the attorney is always asked is what is the future prognosis of the TBI accident victim.
 That is a question better addressed by the doctors.
 However, we recently came across an article in the online Medical News Today that discusses one aspect of future complications and risk of a TBI for middle aged people, especially men.
 Here is a part of the article:

 Researchers have linked moderate to severe TBI with greater risk of dementia.
 Middle-aged adults who experience a moderate to severe traumatic brain injury may be at significantly greater risk of developing dementia in later life, a new study suggests.